-Windows NT Installation Sequence
+Windows XP Professional Installation Sequence

-If a Windows operating system is already installed or if the PC has been started with a user created bootdisk, the transfer of the data takes place using the program OEMSETUP.EXE.
-To do this, start the program OEMSETUP.EXE on the recovery CD and continue the sequence as of point 5.
+If a Windows operating system is already installed or if the PC has been started with a user created bootdisk, data transfer takes place using the OEMSETUP.EXE program.
+To do this, start the OEMSETUP.EXE program on the Recovery CD and continue the sequence as of point 5.